cyralinc/terraform-provider-cyral/docs/resources/repository_binding.md

 - `sidecar_id` - (Required) ID of the sidecar that the repository(ies) will be bound to.
 - `listener_port` - (Required) Port in which the sidecar will listen for the given repository.
 - `listener_host` - (Optional) Address in which the sidecar will listen for the given repository.
 By default, the sidecar will listen in all interfaces.
+- `select_sidecar_as_idp_access_gateway` - (Optional) Indicates whether or not the sidecar in the binding configuration is selected as the Access Gateway for Identity Provider users connecting to the underlying data repository.
+Defaults to `false`.

 ## Attribute Reference